Slackd/FedoraBootStrap/README.md

 I have added user choices wherever there is a requirement (Neovim and Fonts).

-The source files which are downloaded, during installation are kept as is.
-However, choosing option does a total clean up of the sources.
+The source files which are downloaded during installation are kept as is.
+However, choosing option 10 does a total clean up of the sources.

 #### Installation